swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 This brings up the history of workflow invocations.
 This particular workflow runs a number of sub-workflows.
 The **Cell QC** and **QC to Basic Processing** subworkflows produce reports, which can be viewed shared and saved.

 * Cell QC : Generates the cell level QC plots
-* QC to Basic Processing: Shows the subsetquent UMAP, clustering and marker information.
+* QC to Basic Processing: Shows the subsequent UMAP, clustering and marker information.
 Includes links to download the processed AnnData object for downstream work

 ![workflow invocations screen](./images/screen_invocations.png)